amarpan/how-to-use-the-vim-text-editor/README.md

 ## Modes - Input and Command
 Vim has two main modes of operation: insert and command.
 ### 1. Insert Mode
 In insert mode, anything typed by the user is output to the opened file.
-However, the user can not give shortcut commands to alter text or return to the command line.
+However, the user can't give shortcut commands to alter text or return to the command line.

 For example, a user would use insert mode to type up a paragraph.
 However, a user would and could not use insert mode to give a command like `dl` to delete the line the cursor is on.